cert-manager/cert-manager/docs/tasks/issuers/setup-step.rst

      $ kubectl get configmaps -o jsonpath="{.data['root_ca\.crt']}" your-release-step-certificates-certs | base64
      LS0tLS1CRUdJTiBDRVJUSUZJQ0FURS0tLS0tCk1JSQ...

-* The provisioner name, with Helm the default one is ``admin``.
-But you can use any other JWK provisioner.
+* The provisioner name.
+Using Helm the default one is ``admin``.
+However, feel free to use any other name for JWK provisioners.

-* The provisioner kid, or Key ID configured in step certificates configuration.
+* The provisioner kid (Key ID) configured in step certificates configuration.
-  With Helm this can be accessed looking at the secret named ``your-release-step-certificates-config``.
+  Using Helm this can be retrieved from the secret named ``your-release-step-certificates-config``.

   .. code-block:: shell